 "That is correct sir."
 He said.

 "Thank you for keeping us posted.
 Just as a heads up, I've asked the Swords of Sangheilios for assistance on studying the anomalies.
 They're also deploying a fleet to help secure the surrounding systems and hunt down a splinter faction of the Covenant.
 We're thinking of mounting a mission to see if we can recover the source of the distress signal.
-As of right now this is not just a UNSC mission but an ALLSPEC mission.
-The Arbiter will relinquish control when he arrives to Admiral Del Rio who is sloted to take over in a few hours."
+As of right now, this is not just a UNSC mission.
+The Arbiter will relinquish control when he arrives.
+Admiral Del Rio is slated to take over in a few hours."
 His fleet should leave after tomorrow.

 "Sir, can I ask why I'm here?" he asked somewhat confused.
 "Why am I leading this ship?
-I'm a soldier of the ground, not a Captain."
+I'm a soldier, not a Captain."